Chair, Innovate Cambridge

 Jason was awarded a Marshall Scholarship to obtain his PhD in Medicine from the University of Cambridge and has a BSc (Summa Cum Laude) in Molecular Biology and Chemistry from Tulane University.

-Pro-Vice-Chancellor for Enterprise and Business Relations, University of Cambridge
+Senior Pro-Vice-Chancellor and Professor of Manufacturing, University of Cambridge

 CEO, Cambridge GaN Devices